tommydemarco/habitusx/README.md

 ## Other remarks

-Some variables and functions are named using pascal casing due to the developer's JavaScript background.
+Some variables and functions are named using camel casing due to the developer's JavaScript background.
 Apologies.